StochSS/GillesPy2/README.md

 License
 -------

 GillesPy2 is licensed under the GNU General Public License version 3.
-Please see the file [LICENCE](LICENSE) for more information.
+Please see the file [LICENSE](LICENSE) for more information.

 Authors and history